8 Family-Friendly Mountain Resorts in the U.S. for Summer Fun

 Exterior view of the Ahwahnee Hotel in Yosemite National Park (Photo: NPS:Aramark)

-Often called the crown jewel of national park lodges, The Ahwahnee was built in the 1920s and is a prime example of the classic “Parkitecture” that defines America’s best national park lodges.
-Situated on the east end of Yosemite Valley, the hotel’s grounds offer glimpses of iconic natural wonders like Half Dome, Yosemite Falls, and Glacier Point.
+Often called the “crown jewel of national park lodges,” The Ahwahnee was built in the 1920s and is a prime example of the classic “Parkitecture” that defines America’s most iconic national park lodges.
+Situated on the east end of Yosemite Valley, the hotel’s grounds offer glimpses of famed natural wonders like Half Dome, Yosemite Falls, and Glacier Point.
+Staying at The Ahwahnee is an experience; you’re there as much for the historic nature of the lodge as you are for nature itself.

 TRAVEL WITH TEENS: 10 All-Inclusive Family Resorts Even Teenagers Will Love